Cyberlorians/Articles/MDI-Documentation-Contradictions-Review.md

 ### Clarification Needed
 - Will the script be updated to remove RemoteSAM check?
 - Should the check be changed to informational rather than failed?
+- Should DeletedObjectsContainerPermission be skipped for v3 DC deployments?

 ---